taddieken95/Accuray_Tech_Comm_Guide/Chapter 2: Adobe FrameMaker/Section 1: FrameMaker Overview.md

 Additionally, while FrameMaker is more rigid than a word proccesor such as Word, that rigidity allows for a more structurely sound document (*think back to all the times you have moved an image in Word over a centimeter and it caused for the whole document to go haywire*).

+There's a common phrase people use when describing FrameMaker vs. Word:

-A phrase used to describe FrameMaker vs. Word is: *Word makes the easy things easy, and the hard things hard.
+*Word makes the easy things easy, and the hard things hard.
 Whereas FrameMaker makes the hard things easy and the easy things hard*.

 This, of course, is purely anecdotal.
 FrameMaker is not *hard*, per se, but rather the anecdote is drawing attention to the fact that there is a learning curve that comes with FrameMaker, whereas Word is generally perceived as intuitive.

 * **